PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-09 17:59:17
+Last updated: 2024-04-09 17:59:50
-Random Quote: Some of you cared.
-None of you cared enough. - Hannah Baker
+Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo